ALib C++ Framework

 2. How The Transition Affected Legacy Compilation Speeds

-It’s important to mention that the structural improvements we talked about earlier were not technically tied to C++20 Modules.
-We could have made those changes earlier - and, in fact, we had to make them before we could even start using C++20 Modules.
-It was a true prerequisite and preparing our code for the new module, export, and import keywords.
+It’s important to mention that the structural improvements we talked about earlier were not technically tied to C++20-Modules.
+They were just a true prerequisite and preparing our code for the new module, export, and import keywords, without using them yet.

 Under the new system, if a small piece of code uses something like the String class, it now also pulls in all of the related string types, corresponding utilities like type traits and so forth.
 Sounds inefficient?
 We thought so too!